Best Steel Stocks to Buy Now (2026)

 What are the steel stocks with highest dividends?

-Out of 12 steel stocks that have issued dividends in the past year, the 3 steel stocks with the highest dividend yields are:
+Out of 9 steel stocks that have issued dividends in the past year, the 3 steel stocks with the highest dividend yields are:

-Gerdau Sa (NYSE:GGB) has an annual dividend yield of 12.76%, which is 9 percentage points higher than the steel industry average of 4.09%.
-Gerdau Sa's dividend payout is not stable, having dropped more than 10% sixteen times in the last 10 years.
-Gerdau Sa's dividend has shown consistent growth over the last 10 years.
+Nucor (NYSE:NUE) has an annual dividend yield of 1.31%, which is the same as the steel industry average of 1.37%.
+Nucor's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Nucor's dividend has shown consistent growth over the last 10 years.

-Why are steel stocks up?
+Why are steel stocks down?

 What are the most undervalued steel stocks?